 - investing in our citywide and local facilities

-We're also supporting the growth of the economy and creating job opportunities by supporting the development of office accommodation, hotels and retail as part of city centre development.
+We also supported the growth of the economy and created job opportunities by supporting the development of office accommodation, hotels and retail as part of city centre development.

-The 1.99 per cent district rate increase means an average increase of:
+The 1.99 per cent district rate increase meant an average increase of:

 - 63p per month, or £7.61 per year, for a house

-- the increase for businesses will be dependent on the Revaluation 2020 carried out by Land and Property Services (link opens in new window), which will come into effect in April.
+- the increase for businesses was dependent on the Revaluation 2020 carried out by Land and Property Services (link opens in new window), which came into effect in April 2020.